balexand/font_awesome/README.md

 ## Versioning

 The versioning of this gem tracks the versioning of Font Awesome starting at 2.0.
+Currently, the master branch is on 3.0.

 ## Modifications